1 Samuel 6 – The Ark of the Covenant Is Returned to Israel

 i.
 We again notice God dealt with the Israelites more strictly than He dealt with the Philistines, who just transported the ark by a cart.
 God did this because the Israelites, who had His law, should have and did know better.
 It is sad to consider that the Philistines showed more honor to the holiness of God than the Israelites.

 b.
-Because they looked into the ark of the Lord: Because of the honor and glory of God there are things which He chooses to keep hidden, and it is wrong for men to pry into these secrets of God.
+Because they had looked into the ark of the LORD: Because of the honor and glory of God there are things which He chooses to keep hidden, and it is wrong for men to pry into these secrets of God.

 c.
 He struck fifty thousand and seventy men of the people: The manuscript evidence is pretty clear that the number recorded originally in the text was seventy, not fifty thousand and seventy.
 Seventy men dead in such an incident is still a great slaughter.